Dear Abba,

 4 Essential Elements of a Social Media Content Calendar

-"You can customize your own Social Media Content Calendar if
+"You can customize your own Social Media Content Calendar if you know clearly the 4 basic elements that comprise it." |

 A Social Media Content Calendar is a kind of tool that can help you plot out your contents for your online campaigns that shall be rolled out to specific social networking sites (SNS) following a timeline.